 - Certify and Submit Button - Certify that the above corrections have been made and things are in working order.

-Mobile user documents that corrections have been to a defect
+Mobile/ELD user/Driver documents that corrections have been Made to a defect

-After tapping Certify and Submit, it will take the user back to the main screen showing any previous DVIRs.
-The red indicator is no longer showing next to the inspection, indicating that the defect has been cleared.
-Additionally, if the inspection is viewed by tapping on it, the Certified By, Certified Date, and Corrections Made fields are now shown as they were made by the driver.
+After tapping Certify, it will take the user back to the main screen showing any previous DVIRs.
+The text indicator Resolved will display, noting that the defect has been cleared.
+Additionally, if the inspection is viewed by tapping on it, the Certified By, Certified Date, and Corrections Made fields are now shown, as they were made by the driver.